-Do you know anyone who would love this clever idea?
+Do you know anyone who would love this self-feeding campfire idea?

 You’ll need these materials: